 - You or your representative may request to inspect and/or obtain copies of health information about you, which will be provided to you in the time frames established by law.
 If you request copies, we will charge you a reasonable fee for the cost of supplies for and labor of copying and postage if the copies are to be mailed to your designated representative.
 For more information about this right, see 45 C.F.S. § 164.524.

 - If you believe that any health information in your record is incorrect or if you believe that important information is missing, you may request that we correct the existing information or add the missing information.
 Such requests must be made in writing, and must provide a reason to support the amendment.
 We ask that you use the form provided by our Facility to make such requests.
 For the request form, please contact the Privacy Officer.
 For more information about this right, see 45 C.F.S. § 164.528.

 - You or your representative have the right to obtain a paper copy of our Notice of Information Practices upon request, even if you have previously agreed to receive the Notice electronically.

 - You may revoke an authorization to use or disclose health information, except to the extent that action has already been taken.
 Such a request must be made in writing.

 For More Information or to Report a Problem

-If you have questions and would like additional information, you may contact our Facility’s Privacy Officer at Devonshire Retirement Village.
+If you have questions and would like additional information, you may contact our Facility’s Privacy Officer at Devonshire Assisted Living.

 If you believe that your privacy rights have been violated, you or your representative may file a complaint with us.
 These complaints must be filed in writing, either on paper or electronically, on a form provided by our Facility.
-The complaint form may be obtained from Devonshire Retirement Village and when completed should be returned to Devonshire Retirement Village.
+The complaint form may be obtained from Devonshire Assisted Living and when completed should be returned to Devonshire Assisted Living.
 You or your representative may also file a complaint with the secretary of the federal Department of Health and Human Services.
 There will be no discrimination, intimidation or retaliation to you or your representative for filing a complaint.